maixnor/wu-quartz/content/semester 1/Functions with many Variables.md

 $A = \mathbb{R} \times \mathbb{R}$ ... real numbers in pairs of 2
 $A = \mathbb{R}^5$ ...
 5th dimensional real numbers, in groups of 5
 ### Example 1
-#todo example from slides
+#wontfix example from slides
 ### [[Cobb-Douglas]] production functions
-- #todo example from slides
+- #wontfix example from slides
 - this is more of a demand function, but the same math is used
 - all variables with different exponents

-#todo find way to do 2 rows in one formula
+#wontfix find way to do 2 rows in one formula

 - $f(c_1p, c_2m) / f(p,m)$ ... relative change to changes in variables
 	- $= c_1^{-1.5} * c_2^{2.08}$